richteague/disksurf/paper/paper.md

 # Acknowledgements

 We acknowledge help from Christophe Pinte in benchmarking early versions of the code with those presented in the original paper detailing the method, `@pinte:2018`.
+R.T. acknowledges support from the Smithsonian Institution as a Submillimeter Array (SMA) Fellow.
+C.J.L. acknowledges funding from the National Science Foundation Graduate Research Fellowship under Grant DGE1745303.
+Support for J.H. was provided by NASA through the NASA Hubble Fellowship grant #HST-HF2-51460.001- A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.

 # References